SuyashChougale/face-detection/README.md

-# Human and face detection using YOLO nad Harcascade
+# Human and face detection using YOLO and Harcascade